SZU-WenjieHuang/Kaggle-Shopee-Price-Matching-Multimodal-Project/README.md

 - #### Image Part
  In Image part I developed an ensemble model for multimodal fusion prediction, leveraging multiple deep learning models including EfficientNet B3, EfficientNet B5, and NFNet-L0.
 Each individual model was trained on the same dataset.
 The final prediction was obtained by combining the output of each model using an appropriate fusion strategy.
+In the latest version, we replaced EfficientNet B3 with Nfnet-L1.
+Nfnet-L0 and Nfnet-L1 were used to generate separate predictions, while EfficientNet B5 and TFIDF were combined to form a hybrid model for prediction.
+By using this approach, we obtained better prediction results compared to the previous versions.

 - #### Text Part
 ![image](https://user-images.githubusercontent.com/82434538/235443356-ccd4629e-dd77-4e26-abeb-296bd6e0200e.png)
-In a similar strategy to the textual part and image part, we trained the TF-IDF and BERT models on the same dataset and separately obtained predictions from these two models.
+In a similar strategy to the textual part and image part, we trained the TF-IDF and BERT models on the same dataset and separately obtained predictions from these two models.Unfortunately, the training of the Bert model was not completed before the deadline, so in the latest version, only the results of the TFIDF text model were used (the accuracy of the individual TFIDF predictions only reached 59%).

 - #### Vote Prediction
 ![image](https://user-images.githubusercontent.com/82434538/235440930-98d93a9b-dd93-4b02-ac85-b0c922341c83.png)